-We introverts just want to be accepted by out party-going peers.
-Just don’t take it personally if we don’t accept your kind invitation.
+We introverts just want to be accepted by our party-going peers.
+Just don’t take it personally if we don’t accept your invitation.

-Please allow us to spend holidays alone without being made to feel guilty if that’s not our thing.
+Please allow us to spend holidays alone without being made to feel guilty.
 Don’t be angry with us if we’d often rather dine alone and read a book.